NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

 ``NO00044`` -- HEIDRUN EXPORT BLEND 2004:

     W009: Distillation fraction recovered is missing or invalid

-``NO00045`` -- HEIDRUN TILJE 2004:

-    W009: Distillation fraction recovered is missing or invalid